 The Honda HRX217K5VKA is a large and powerful lawnmower.
 Something to remember is that this it weighs about 108 lbs., so it’s quite heavy.
 It doesn’t help much in terms of maneuverability.

-However, what also needs to be said is that it comes with a select drive speed system, which means that it is self-propelled, so you don’t actually have to push it around.
-You can use the speed dial to choose how fast you want it to move, anywhere from 0 to 4 miles per hour.
+However, what also needs to be said is that it comes with a select drive speed system.
+This means that it is self-propelled, so you don’t actually have to push it around.
+You can use the speed dial to choose how fast you want it to move.
+It goes anywhere from 0 to 4 miles per hour.

 It takes all of the hard work out of mowing your lawn.
 What helps make the Honda HRX217K5VKA more maneuverable is that it comes with large 9-inch wheels that can make their way over pretty much any kind of terrain.
 Also, the 3-position quick release handle makes things a bit easier,

 Keep in mind that the Honda HRX217K5VKA is a gas-powered lawn mower that features a 187cc gas engine that delivers a lot of power to any lawnmowing job.
 It’s got more than enough power to work its way through even the deepest and densest of lawns.
 What’s also nice is that it comes with an easy-start feature; you don’t have to worry about a choke here — just turn it on and you are ready to go.

 What also needs to be said about the Honda HRX217K5VKA is that it comes with a very high level of durability.
 The GCV200 engine itself is extremely rugged and will last for many years.
 Moreover, this lawnmower comes with a great 21-inch deck made of a material known as NeXite.
 This material is highly resistant to impact.
 The Honda HRX217K5VKA lawnmower is a tough customer.
 You can even put it through some real punishment without fear of breaking down anytime soon.